Meeting Room Policy

 Study rooms on upper level

 These study rooms are available to library patrons or staff needing a place to meet in a group setting of no more than eight (8) people or as a quiet study area for reading, private study or tutoring.
-Groups must comply with established occupancy limit of 6-8 people.
+Groups must comply with established occupancy limit of 8 people per study room.

-At least one member of the group or the customer who reserves the room must stay in the room throughout the session.
+At least one member of the group or the patron who reserves the room must stay in the room throughout the session.
 Empty rooms may be assigned to other customers.

 Homework (study) room on lower level